theme-next/theme-next.org/source/docs/third-party-services/comments.md

 ### MiniValine (China)

-MiniValine is a simple and minimalist comment system based on Leancloud.
+MiniValine is a simple, lightweight(15.84 KB gzipped) and minimalist comment system based on Leancloud.

 MiniValine is modified from [Valine-Ex](https://github.com/DesertsP/Valine),and Valine-Ex is modified from [Valine](https://github.com/xCss/Valine).